 Malachi 3:8 - Will a mere mortal rob God?
 Yet you rob me.
 But you ask, 'How are we robbing you?'
 In tithes and offerings.

-The HBCCA is an ideal vehicle that makes it possible for the ordinary man and woman to be obedient to the call of God to care for the poor.
+The HBCCA is an ideal vehicle that makes it possible for the ordinary man and woman to be obedient to the call of God to care for the poor and vulnerable.
 We have been serving the people of Imizamo Yethu for more than 22 years with dedication and with passion.
-We would like to encourage you to take hands with us in this huge and important job of serving the poor and I would like to encourage you personally, to do it with enthusiasm and with an attitude of gratitude.
+We would like to encourage you to take hands with us in this huge and important job and I would like to encourage you personally, to do it with enthusiasm and with an attitude of gratitude.

 Do not hold back in your generosity because no man will ever be able to out-give what he received from God.
 We can never do enough for these people and at the same time will store up a treasure for ourselves in Heaven.